UPDATED: January 8, 2020

 1. The Ring Game

 This is one of our favorite bridal shower games to play because it allows the guests to recreate personal memories they have with the bride, who in turn gets to take a fun trip down memory lane.
-For this game all you need are a stack of index cards, a box of pens and some kind of memory box (or even an empty kleenex box!)
-Once everyone has gotten settled in with food and drinks, pass out an index card and pen to each guest and ask them to record a specific memory they have with the bride.
+For this game all you need are our Made by Modern MOH game cards, a box of pens and some kind of memory box (or even an empty kleenex box!)
+Once everyone has gotten settled in with food and drinks, pass out a game card and pen to each guest and ask them to record a specific memory they have with the bride.
 While the bride is opening her wedding gifts, read each memory aloud one by one and have her guess who it belongs to (3 guesses max!)
-There are no winners in this game, just lots of laughs.
+If the bride can’t guess the correct guest, that guest wins!

 3. Save the Date

 To set up this bridal shower game, you must get together with your bride and have her provide you with some dates that are important to both her and the groom (i.e. their anniversary, first kiss, date he proposed, future wedding date).
 Next, create your own game cards by listing the name of the occasion by number in the left column and the date of the occasion (only month and day, no year) by letter in the right column (think of those matching tests you had to do in school where you draw a line to connect the two that correspond).
 Make sure to have enough copies for all guests to participate and see who can guess the most correctly!